Screenix

 Cons

-• No effects, zoom, or cursor tracking
+• No zoom, cursor effects, or annotations

 Frequently Asked Questions